openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

      - 2.6

-\*Perplexity metric in both cases was measured with Dynamic Quantization feature disabled in the OpenVINO runtime.
+\*Perplexity metric in both tables was measured without Dynamic Quantization feature enabled in the OpenVINO runtime.